RobRendell/gTove/README.md

 * Add option to switch to (experimental) multi-cast communication mode.
 * Prevent annoying momentary non-grid-aligned wiggle on other clients when finishing a gesture while snapping to grid.
 * Attempt to ensure pinned-down push pins in map editor are visible on iDevices.
+* Don't auto-close the side menu - only ever close when user explicitly clicks the menu icon.

 ## Plans/TODO

+* Improve experience for using templates as an aura.
+* Start side menu open for GMs, closed for players?
+* Make label click box much more precise, or disable click-to-edit.
+* Add texture to template?
+Alternatively, customise mini shape?
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Button to toggle between flat and standee mini in the miniature editor screen.
 * Apparently, dragging minis on iDevices pans the camera as well